 Reserve studies should be conducted by a professional every 3 to 5 years.
 There are many factors that affect the lifespan of your assets, so make sure the reserve study is updated before making any financial decisions.

 An HOA reserve fund should always be 100 percent funded.
 However, the unfortunate reality is that most HOA reserve funds are underfunded.
 Associations have a hard time allocating a sufficient amount of money to their reserve account, and this can create a lot of risk for your community.

 If you cannot attain 100 percent funding, at least aim for a certain reserve level.
-The HOA reserves rule of thumb is that the reserve account should be at least 70 percent funded.
+As an HOA reserves rule of thumb, the reserve account should be at least 70 percent funded.
 If the reserve study determined that the account should have $30,000, you will be relatively safe with at least $21,000.
 That way, if there is an urgent matter, you will only need to collect $9,000 more from the homeowners.

 If you don’t want to create an undue burden on homeowners, strive to have your HOA reserve account fully funded.
 This will eliminate the need for any special assessment.